-His lack of sensitivity, empathy, professionalism, emotional intelligence, politeness–you name it–leave many to believe his actions are anything but presidential.
+His lack of sensitivity, empathy, professionalism, emotional intelligence, politeness–you name it– leaves many to believe his actions are anything but presidential.

-For that reason, corporate leaders are stepping up and taking a stand for issues they believe in like free trade, climate change, immigration, healthcare, and free speech, to name a few.
+For that reason, corporate leaders are stepping up to take a stand for issues they believe in like free trade, climate change, immigration, healthcare, and free speech, to name a few.

-Here are 5 ways we can do this:
+Here are five ways we can do this:

 Take a stand.

 If you personally believe in something, then share it with your team–even if they might not agree with you.
-They will find it inspiring and it may be a catalyst for them to act for a cause they’re passionate about, too.
+They will find it inspiring, and it may be a catalyst for your team to act for a cause they’re passionate about, too.

 Talk with your team.